dselivanov/rsparse/README.md

 ## Algorithms

+### Classification/Regression

+1. [Follow the proximally-regularized leader](http://www.jmlr.org/proceedings/papers/v15/mcmahan11b/mcmahan11b.pdf) which llows to solve **very large linear/logistic regression** problems with elastic-net penalty.
+Solver use with stochastic gradient descend with adaptive learning rates (so can be used for online learning - not necessary to load all data to RAM).
+See [Ad Click Prediction: a View from the Trenches](https://www.eecs.tufts.edu/~dsculley/papers/ad-click-prediction.pdf) for more examples.
+    - Only logistic regerssion implemented at the moment
+    - Core input format for matrix is CSR - `Matrix::RsparseMatrix`.
+Hoewer common R `Matrix::CpasrseMatrix` ( aka `dgCMatrix`) will be converted automatically

+### Matrix Factorizations

 1. Vanilla **Maximum Margin Matrix Factorization** - classic approch for "rating" prediction.
 See `WRMF` class and constructor option `feedback = "explicit"`.
 Original paper which indroduced MMMF could be found [here](http://ttic.uchicago.edu/~nati/Publications/MMMFnips04.pdf).
     * <img src="docs/img/MMMF.png" width="400">
 1. **Weighted Regularized Matrix Factorization (WRMF)** from [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf).
 See `WRMF` class and constructor option `feedback = "implicit"`.